Rekiahhinton/technical-writing-portfolio/docs/api_mastery/spotify_oauth.md

 #### Browser Workflow

-In this step, Spotify sends the authorization code to the redirect URI and the browser redirects automatically.
-The redirect URI will have the authorization code appended to the end.
+Once the developer submits the Authorization URL, Spotify sends the authorization code to the redirect URI with the authorization code appended to the end.

 1. Paste the Authorization URL into the browser.
 2. Hit Enter.